First Presbyterian Church (Marion, North Carolina)

 First Presbyterian Church is a historic Presbyterian church located behind the Marion Recreation building, near the Marion Library, at 79 Academy Street in Marion, McDowell County, North Carolina.
-The congregation was established in 1845, and the current church building was constructed in 1923.
-Its is a one-story plus balcony Classical Revival-style brick building set on a raised basement.
-The front facade features a monumental Ionic order tetrastyle pedimented portico.
+Established in 1845, it was the first organized church of any denomination in the town of Marion.
+The church is a "daughter" of two older Presbyterian missions in the region: the Muddy Creek Mission (which became Drusilla Church) and the Pleasant Gardens Mission (which became Siloam Church).

 It was added to the National Register of Historic Places in 1991.
 It is located in the Main Street Historic District.

+History

+Foundation and Early Years (1845–1850)

+On August 30, 1845, a group of individuals from various Presbyterian churches met in Marion to discuss the formation of a local congregation.
+The church was officially organized by evangelist Rev. George M. Gibbs on October 11, 1845, with fifteen charter members.